 This soundbar has an HDMI ARC output.
 However, it doesn't have any HDMI ARC inputs, so it can't receive content via HDMI.

 The Roku Smart Soundbar supports Dolby Digital content via its optical port.
 However, it doesn't support DTS content, which may be disappointing if you want to play audio from DTS-formatted Blu-ray discs.

 This soundbar has very good wireless playback capabilities.
 You can connect your phone or your tablet and stream music wirelessly to the bar via Bluetooth or Wi-Fi.
-However, you can't connect using Chromecast built-in or Apple AirPlay.
+However, just like the Roku Streambar, you can't connect using Chromecast built-in or Apple AirPlay.